f5devcentral/xcwaapdemoguide/README.rst

 Next, we will need to make our sample app workload accessible by configuring HTTP Load Balancing settings for our app.
 We will create an origin pool for the services.
 Origin pools consist of endpoints and clusters, as well as routes and advertising policies that are required to make the application available to the internet.

-Back in the F5 Distributed Cloud Console navigate to  the **Load Balancers** service in the service menu.
+Back in the F5 Distributed Cloud Console navigate to  the **Multi-Cloud App Connect** service in the service menu.

 .. figure:: assets/load_balancer_navigate.png
    :width: 600px